 Tomar Central Portugal, Portugal Travel Guide

 Portuguese cuisine builds on fresh, high-quality ingredients, reflecting strong agricultural and fishing traditions.
-It draws Mediterranean influences, with olive oil and fresh produce.
+It draws Mediterranean influences, with olive oil and fresh fruits and vegetables.

-Moorish culinary techniques and New World flavors, like spices and tomatoes, are also present.
+Moorish culinary techniques and New World flavors, like flavorings and tomatoes, are also present.
 Tomar’s cuisine is hearty, favoring slow-cooked meats and stews, alongside fresh river fish.

 Small plates of bread, olives, cheese, or pâté may be on your table.
 These are charged if consumed; politely decline if not wanted.